Polar M600 Review

-I’m only going to look right now at the M600 with an Android smartphone as the integration on the iOS side seems limited, improvements on the iOS side are due in Q2.2017 and my iPhone screen is shattered.
+I’m only going to look right now at the M600 with an Android smartphone as the integration on the iOS sidewas INITIALLY limited, improvements on the iOS side were rolled out in Q2.2017 but are not discussed in detail.

 This review WILL be updated over time with more use of the product.

 - AndroidWear 2.0 – It’s Complicated

 - iOS and the Polar M600 -Review Section

 - Issues Found In This Polar M600 Review

 So what exactly should I review in this Polar M600 review? 🙂

 - The M600 runs AndroidWear 2 by Google.
 That’s the watch version of the Android OS on your smartphone.
 So I presume you don’t want me to review a 3rd party operating system?